BSISDA Catalog for Degree Completion

 - ISDA 123 Information Assurance (2 units)

-- ISDA 170 The Emerging Future: Technology Issues & Trends (4 units)
+- ISDA 170 The Emerging Future: Technology Issues and Trends (4 units)

-All classes are infused with hands-on, real-world, collaborative projects to support students developing portfolios that demonstrate their knowledge and skills.
-Where necessary, students will have access to virtual labs such as INFOSEC, Amazon Web Services, Google Cloud Computing.
+All courses are infused with hands-on, real-world, collaborative projects to support students developing portfolios that demonstrate their knowledge and skills.
+Where necessary, students will have access to virtual labs such as INFOSEC, Amazon Web Services and Google Cloud Computing.

 Major Electives (12 units)

-Electives can be selected from upper-division courses in other departments or from approved graduate courses in the School of Information in areas such as Health Data Analytics, Enterprise Content Management and Digital Preservation, Digital Curation, Digital Assets Management, Digital Forensics, Crisis/Disaster Informatics, Problem Solving with Data.
-If electives from the School of Information graduate courses are used to meet the elective requirements, the courses can only be used for the bachelor’s degree and cannot be later applied to any graduate degree.
+Electives can be selected from upper-division courses in other departments or from approved graduate courses in the School of Information in areas, such as Health Data Analytics, Enterprise Content Management and Digital Preservation, Digital Curation, Digital Assets Management, Digital Forensics, Crisis/Disaster Informatics, Problem Solving with Data.
+If electives from graduates courses in the School of Information are used to meet the elective requirements, the courses can only be used for the bachelor’s degree and cannot be later applied to any graduate degree.